maccuaa/rspress-language-tabs/README.md

 **Props:**

 - `language` (required): The programming language name.
 Case-insensitive.
 Use common names like "javascript", "python", "go", etc.
+- `label` (optional): Custom label to display instead of the capitalized language name.
 - `children` (required): The content to display in the tab.
 Typically a code block.

 ## Examples